Siege of Stettin (1659): Prelude

+Würtz had a redoubt constructed atop the north-eastern summit of the nearby Oberwiek Mountain, a hill in the Stettin Hills range.
+This was done to strengthen Stettin's southwestern defences, and to deny a potential besieging force from occupying the advantageous heights.
+If occupied and used by enemy guns, these heights could otherwise be used to bombard both the city fortifications and the inner city from above.

-According to Swedish roll calls, the Stettin garrison consisted of 2,770–2,771 men.
-This figure of the total fighting strength of the garrison at the time is not entirely accurate however, as many men were sick.
-As a result, the fighting strength of the garrison at the time of the siege was closer to some 2,600 able bodied men.
-In addition to this, the Swedes possessed their own artillery, consisting of 36 guns and 4 mortars.
-Stettin also had its own city militia of 11 companies, but these companies would generally only assist in guarding the ramparts.
-Stettin had a magazine containing around one month's worth of ammunition in storage.
-Under Würtz's instructions, a fire brigade was also raised, this being composed of men from the city's civilian population, in an attempt to mitigate the impact of a bombardment by a potential besieging force.
+According to Swedish roll calls, the Stettin garrison consisted of 2,770 to 2,771 men.
+In reality, there were around 2,600 able-bodied men, taking into account the ones who were sick.
+In addition to this, the Swedes had 36 guns and 4 mortars.
+Stettin also had a militia of 11 companies, but these companies would generally only assist in guarding the ramparts.
+Stettin had around one month's worth of ammunition in storage.
+Under Würtz's instructions, a fire brigade was also raised from the city's civilian population in an attempt to mitigate the impact of a bombardment by a potential besieging force.